-The INSTEAD OF DELETE triggers are fired before the execution starts.
-So, you can use this trigger to store the values in other table before the delete option, or perform some operation, or deleting different table etc. In this article we will show you, How to write the INSTEAD OF DELETE Triggers in SQL Server with example.
+The SQL INSTEAD OF DELETE trigger will fire before the execution starts.
+So, use this SQL INSTEAD OF DELETE trigger to store the values in another table before the delete option, or perform some operation, or deleting different tables, etc.

-For this demonstration, We are going to use the tables that we shown below.
-As you can see from the below screenshot that our Employee table holds 14, and our task is to create an INSTEAD OF DELETE TRIGGER on this Employee table.
+For this SQL INSTEAD OF DELETE trigger demo, we use the below tables.
+Here, our task is to create an SQL Server INSTEAD OF DELETE TRIGGER on this Employee table.
 And by using this trigger, we want to restrict the delete operation

 Employee Table Audit also holds the same 14 records, along with the Server Instance name, Server name, and Insert Time (Audit Information).

 Instead Of DELETE Triggers in SQL Server Example

 SQL Instead of Delete Triggers created in Tables and Views.
 Usually, we use these triggers on Views.
 Let us see how to create an Instead of delete Triggers in SQL Server.
 For instance, if you want to restrict the users from deleting the records in the original table, and you want those logs in another historical table, use this trigger.